nickp60/riboSeed/README.md

 ## Installation

 ### From conda (new and recommended!)
 Conda is a cross-platform, cross-language package management system.
-If you haven't already installed conda, follow (these instructions here)[https://bioconda.github.io/index.html], and install the python3.6 version.
+If you haven't already installed conda, follow [these instructions here](https://bioconda.github.io/index.html), and install the python3.6 version.
 Once you have that done, add the appropriate channels.

 ```
 conda config --add channels defaults